Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Infant acne is still poorly understood, and a direct causal link between breast milk and breakouts has not been definitively established.

-While the evidence suggests a possible correlation between breast milk and baby acne, more research is still needed on the exact relationship.
+While the evidence suggests a correlation between breast milk and baby acne, more research is still needed on the exact relationship.

 Will My Breast Milk Cause Baby Acne?